sunblaze-ucb/llm-api-audit/README.md

 ### Logprobs

 1. Collect logprobs from models.
-Use `pip install` to specify different versions of `transformers` and `transformers` to vary the software environment:
+Use `pip install` to specify different versions of `vllm` and `transformers` to vary the software environment:
    ```bash
    python logprobs/run_logprobs.py --model "meta-llama/Meta-Llama-3-8B-Instruct"
    ```